Robust Multivariate Functional Control Chart: Abstract

 \section{Abstract}

-Profile monitoring assesses the stability over time of one or multiple functional quality characteristics to quickly detect special causes of variation that act on a process.
 In modern Industry 4.0 applications, a huge amount of data is acquired during manufacturing processes that are often contaminated with anomalous observations in the form of both casewise and cellwise outliers.
-Because anomalous observations can seriously affect the monitoring performance, profile monitoring methods that are able to successfully deal with outliers are needed.
-To this aim, we propose a new framework, referred to as robust multivariate functional control charts (RoMFCC), that is able to monitor multivariate functional data while being robust to both functional casewise and cellwise outliers.
-The RoMFCC relies on four main elements: (I) a univariate filter to identify functional cellwise outliers to be replaced by missing components; (II) a robust functional data imputation method of missing values; (III) a casewise robust dimensionality reduction; (IV) a monitoring strategy for the multivariate functional quality characteristic.
-An extensive Monte Carlo simulation study is performed to quantify the monitoring performance of the RoMFCC by comparing it with some competing methods already available in the literature.
+These can seriously reduce the performance of control charting procedures, especially in complex and high-dimensional settings.
+To mitigate this issue in the context of profile monitoring, we propose a new framework, referred to as robust multivariate functional control chart (RoMFCC), that is able to monitor multivariate functional data while being robust to both functional casewise and cellwise outliers.
+The RoMFCC relies on four main elements: (I) a functional univariate filter to identify functional cellwise outliers to be replaced by missing components; (II) a robust multivariate functional data imputation method of missing values; (III) a casewise robust dimensionality reduction; (IV) a monitoring strategy for the multivariate functional quality characteristic.
+An extensive Monte Carlo simulation study is performed to compare the RoMFCC with competing monitoring schemes already appeared in the literature.
 Finally, a motivating real-case study is presented where the proposed framework is used to monitor a resistance spot welding process in the automotive industry.

 {\it Keywords:} Functional Data Analysis, Profile Monitoring, Statistical Process Control, Robust Estimation, Casewise and Cellwise Outliers

 \spacingset{1.45}